eluv-io/content-bitcode/examples/README.md

 As this method is called directly by the **content** function, the 2 parameters **ctx** and **p** are the elements of the http request from the game player.
 The beginnings of the function call a helper method on the BitCodeCallContext instance to get the players query params.
 After checking the pair for error the code then goes on to discover state and a potential vote/choice.
 The game always begins with an empty state and no vote present.

 The remainder of the game from a functional view is to decode the state to indicate what game and potential players.
 It is beyond the scope of this text to describe the full game logic, but in essence, the game determines its state and next contestants depending on the current state as decoded from the string.
-Once the contenstants are located by index, the games proceeds to acquire the video playout details of the contestants from the fabric.
+Once the contestants are located by index, the games proceeds to acquire the video playout details of the contestants from the fabric.

 ##### About the meta data